facebookresearch/MultiplexedOCR/README.md

 source ~/.bashrc
 conda activate multiplexer
 ```
-Then, you can run the demo script for a single image inference by
+Then, modify the yaml file so that cfg.CHAR_MAP.DIR is pointing to the directory containing the character map jsons (examples could be found under [charmap/public/v3](https://github.com/facebookresearch/MultiplexedOCR/tree/main/charmap/public/v3)), and run the demo script for a single image inference by
 ```
 weight=YOUR_PATH_TO_WEIGHT_FILE
 img=YOUR_PATH_TO_IMAGE_FILE